-Can you guess what the most exciting opportunity for a business is?
+Can you guess what the top priority for a business is?

 If you guessed ‘customer experience’ (or CX), you guessed right.

-It’s no surprise that customer experience is a high.
+It’s no surprise that customer experience is so high.

-Furthermore, research by American Express found that 60% of customers are willing to pay more for a better experience.
+Research by American Express found that 86% of customers are willing to pay more for a better experience.

 What is customer experience?

-In fact, a study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.
-And the customer experience statistics don’t stop there.
+In fact, according to a global CX study by Oracle found that 74% of senior executives believe that customer experience impacts the willingness of a customer to be a loyal advocate.
 If you want your customers to stay loyal, you have to invest in their experience!

 Simply put, happy customers remain loyal.